screwdriver-cd/screwdriver/design/build-clusters.md

 2. Explicit build clusters
 	Users can bring in their own build cluster infrastructure.

+This can also be Screwdriver maintained specialized cluster where all users have access.
+Eg: Mobile iOS cluster or Windows cluster.

 As part of cluster onboarding process for above both options cluster admin should register their build cluster information with Screwdriver.
 Below details are required to register a build cluster.

 	1. Cluster name - Cluster name provided by the client
 	2. isActive - Cluster status whether its active or inactive.
 This will be used to route / pause.
 Initially this will be a manual update of cluster health.
-	3. Queue name - Queue name with respect to cluster.
-Typically one cluster can have many queues.
-Queue will be randomly picked if more than one queue is available for a cluster.
-	4. Authorization (initial phase will support JWT with key and sign options) - Cluster is registered with the publickey and signOptions provided by team managing the cluster.
+	3. Authorization (initial phase will support JWT with key and sign options) - Cluster is registered with the publickey and signOptions provided by team managing the cluster.
-	5. SCM Context - git url (github.com or git.ouroath.com)
+	4. SCM Context - git url (github.com or git.ouroath.com).
+Applicable to only explicit build clusters which are non SD managed.
-	6. SCM Organization - git organizations.
+	5. SCM Organization - git organizations.
 Will be used to validate if job has permission to run on build cluster which is requesting.
+Applicable to only explicit build clusters which are non SD managed.
-	7. Managed by (Screwdriver / External) - Cluster is managed by screwdriver team or external team.
+	6. Managed by (Screwdriver / External) - Cluster is managed by screwdriver team or external team.

 Multiple build cluster onboarding process doc
 	TBD